Why are narcissists attracted to you?

 When the attachment system is opened within a mother and baby relationship, through things like skin contact, eye contact, then mirroring the energy and the mother can soothe and take care of the infant.
 Forming an emotional bond within the mind.

 Those with cognitive, emotional and compassionate empathy have an attachment system that’s extremely easy to open when they connect with other people, as they are very good at feeling another’s pain and seeing others perspectives and trying to help those they are close to.
 Naturally being tuned into other people’s needs and feelings, even if unaware on a conscious level, it’s easy to get sucked in by those who wish to manipulate so they can exploit us for our caring nature.

 A narcissists attachment system works.
-Differently, the narcissist, believing they are above others, and that others are just an extension of themselves, so there is no two-way energy flow of giving and taking, they can do this in the start of the relationship as they pick up your energy.
-They know how to extract sympathy from you, so the narcissist is like a parasite feeding off your positive energy and passing your energy back to you, however as the lack on the emotional and compassionate empathy, as they only wish to serve their own needs, they don’t truly connect and care for others on a genuine level, only for what they can use a person for.
+Differently, the narcissist, believing they are above others, and that others are just an extension of themselves, so there is no two-way energy flow of giving and taking.
+They can do this at the start of the relationship as they pick up your energy.
+They know how to extract sympathy from you, so the narcissist is like a parasite feeding off your positive energy and passing your energy back to you, however as they lack on emotional and compassionate empathy, as they only wish to serve their own needs, they don’t truly connect and care for others on a genuine level, only for what they can use a person for.

 Narcissists thrive off others caring nature and positive outlooks, so they slowly steal the energy of those close to them, leaving us drained and unwittingly looking towards our attachment to the narcissist for help.

 So what kind of qualities within people attract narcissists.